bertrandchauveau/GlomProt-IHC/README.md

 # GlomProt-IHC
-###### Immunohistochemical analysis of interferon-related proteins by deep learning in kidney transplantation
+## Immunohistochemical analysis of interferon-related proteins by deep learning in kidney transplantation
+###### Using keras/tensorflow

 This repository contains the code developed to (i) train a convolutional neural network (CNN)-based workflow for the binary classification of immunohistochemical images as “Antibody-Mediated Rejection” (ABMR) or “Other diagnosis” and (ii) visualize the morphological patterns learned by the CNN using the Gradient-weighted Class Activation Mapping (Grad-CAM) approach (as displayed in the keras documentation, https://keras.io).
 It is part of an unpublished project about kidney transplantation currently under review at a scientific journal.